 Companies are under constant pressure from external forces — fluctuations in the economy, the introduction of new technologies, changing regulations — and each can have a significant impact on business operations.
-Implementing personnel and organizational changes to respond to these pressures is not easy.
-However, with the right human resources managers in place, the results can be positive for the whole organization.
+Implementing personnel and organizational changes to respond to these and other pressures is not easy.
+However, with the right human resources managers in place, the results can be positive for the entire organization.
 These professionals are responsible for guiding employees through company changes, as well as overseeing employee policies, procedures, and benefits.

 - Employee benefits and insurance programs